Heatblur-Simulations/f-14-manual/src/systems/nav_com/nav_sys.md

 A/A (air-to-air) and A/G (air-to-ground) modes are further explained in the Weapons and Weapons Employment overview.

-> **Note:** The STEERING indicator drum on the navigation control and data readout panel provides a
+> 💡 The STEERING indicator drum on the navigation control and data readout panel provides a
 > readout for the RIO to inform him of what steering submode the pilot bas chosen.

 ### Takeoff Steering